JoshuaGottlieb/Microsoft-Movie-Recommendation/TEMPLATE_README.md

 ## Overview

+We were tasked with providing Microsoft a recommendation on how to get into the movie making business by looking at what films are currently doing well in the box office.
+Our chosen measure of successs is Return on Investment.
+Our data sources are The Numbers (tn.movie_budgets.csv), The Movie Database (tmdb.movies.csv), Box Office Mojo (bom.movie_gross.csv), and IMDb (im.db).
+The data cleaning process we used was dropping all data that could not be joined on the movie title and only looked at 2010-2019.
+This was done because budget data only had title to join on and the business question only cares about recent data.
+Mystery and Sci-Fi are the best genres to start with given their high median and upward trend in the most recent years.
+Animation was the highest performing movie in the time but has been on the decline recently so would not recommend investing in it.
+Horror and Thriller are worth keeping tabs on due to their upward trend but would be best to wait on it to see if the trend continues.

 A one-paragraph overview of the project, including the business problem, data, methods, results and recommendations.

 ## Business Problem